pixlmint/sidebar-manager.nvim/README.md

 # vim-sidebar-manager

-A sidebar manger for Vim/Neovim to mimic an IDE-like UI layout.
+A sidebar manager for Neovim to mimic an IDE-like UI layout.

+**Note:** This plugin requires Neovim 0.11+ and is written in Lua using modern Neovim APIs.

 ## TL;DR